February 12, 2026 - Disseminated On Behalf Of F3 Uranium Corp

 Fast-forward to today: Denison is a ~$3.22B market-cap name, up ~20% YTD—a reminder of what happens when you control the right discovery in the right district.

-F3 is a discovery-driven uranium explorer in the world’s best high-grade uranium district, run by a team with a documented track record of finding big uranium systems—and it already has two separate discoveries on its flagship project area: JR Zone and Tetra Zone, the next focus (2025).
+F3 is a discovery-driven uranium explorer in the world’s best high-grade uranium district, run by a team with a documented track record of finding big uranium systems—and it already has two separate discoveries on its flagship project area: JR Zone and Tetra Zone, now the main focus (2025).
 (F3 Uranium)

-F3 Uranium (OTC:FUUFF) is sitting on ~$26M in the bank, meaning the next phase isn’t about financing risk — it’s about execution.
+F3 Uranium (OTC:FUUFF) has delivered its maiden resource estimate — 11.8 million lbs U3O8 at 4.39%, including a high-grade domain of 10.8 million lbs at 12.23% — and is sitting on ~$24M in the bank.
+The next phase isn’t about financing risk — it’s about execution.
 When a company is fully funded, the story tightens: fewer distractions, no “when’s the raise?” overhang… and more attention on the milestone that can re-rate the stock.

 This is the same team that’s already proven they can create “legendary outcomes,” including the Triple R discovery at Patterson Lake South, which ultimately fed into a headline $1.14B transaction with Paladin Energy.
-Now the focus shifts to what comes next — and whether F3 can stack enough scale and continuity to make that first resource number hit like a wake-up call.
+With the JR Zone resource now in hand, the focus shifts entirely to what could be an even bigger story: the Tetra Zone.
+They’ve found the tail of the beast — now they’re drilling through the body to figure out how big it really is.

 Then came the follow-through.